 “I don’t want to mention names, but I fell out with the chairman.
 I never had a contract in my life, just a handshake and that’s all I got anywhere I went.
 Prior to going to Australia I gave my notice in.
 I said I’m finishing with you, as I can’t work here anymore.

-Imagine Andy Last being dictated to by Adam Pearson or Shaun Wane being told who to pick by Ralph Rimmer.
+Imagine Brett Hodgson being dictated to by Adam Pearson or Shaun Wane being told who to pick by Ralph Rimmer.

 Whiteley had enough, and upon returning from Australia a move to the old enemy was next.

 “When I was in Australia, Hull Kingston Rovers rang me.
 At the time Colin Hutton was the coach at Rovers and he rang me to say he had been promoted on to the board and they would like me as the coach.